seemywingz/lfg/README.md

 Ignored: "DPS LFG ULD", "SCHOLO need 1 more DPS", "LF TANK ULD" etc..

 ### Chosing the Right Criteria -- Troubleshooting
-If you think yoy may be missing some chat messages, keep an eye on chat to see whats being said
+If you think you may be missing some chat messages, keep an eye on chat to see whats being said
 Did someone say `LF1M` and you were only matching on `LFM`?
 Matches are case-insensitive, so no need to add `DPS` and `dps` etc...
-If some Oprions UI elements aren't showing up after an update, click the `Defaults` button to reset
+If some Options UI elements aren't showing up after an update, click the `Defaults` button to reset

 #### I'd love to hear your feedback, please leave comments or open tickets for feature requests and issues
 &nbsp;